escapegameibk/microcontroller/ECPROTO.md

 bit idiotic.
 It was deemed nescessary to rebuild it from scratch.
 The protocol was designed to be as flexile as possible, whilest keeping it simple stupid.
 The result was the EC-proto, which stands for escape the protocol, which is a master-slave based protocol.
+It may be driven over any layer 2 connection.

 # Addressing

-The protocol is very well able to address a host, and therefore
+The protocol is very well able to address a host, and therefore no buffering or any such thing is required.
+The address is always the SECOND bit transferred.

 ## Byte ordering

-The byteordering is LITTLE ENDIAN, which menas the first bit has the lowest rank.
+The byteordering is LITTLE ENDIAN, which menas the first bit has the highest rank.
 For more infomration on endiannes see this link:

 https://en.wikipedia.org/wiki/Endianness